Crohn’s Disease

 Crohn’s disease is a condition where inflammation and swelling in your digestive system leads to gastrointestinal symptoms.
 It is one of two main types of inflammatory bowel disease (IBD) conditions.

 In Crohn's disease, the lining of the bowel is inflamed and has “skip lesions.”
-A skip lesion refers to areas with ulcers that are separated by areas of healthy bowels.
+Skip lesions are areas with ulcers that are separated by areas of healthy bowel.

 Crohn’s disease can affect any part of the gastrointestinal system.
-For many people, the end of the small bowel and the beginning of the colon, called the terminal ileum, is affected.
+For many people, it affects the end of the small bowel where it meets the colon, an area called the terminal ileum.

-Crohn's disease tends to begin in childhood or adolescence.
-Some people with Crohn’s disease do not experience their first symptoms until after age 40.
-It is a lifelong condition that has periods of flare-ups (symptoms) followed by periods of remission (no symptoms).
+Crohn's disease often begins in childhood or adolescence, though some people do not experience their first symptoms until after age 40.
+It is a lifelong condition marked by periods of flare-ups (when symptoms are active) and remission (when symptoms are absent).

 Types of Crohn's disease

-- Terminal ileal disease occurs where the small bowel joins the colon.
-Symptoms include bloating, cramping and the inability to tolerate fibrous foods, such as fresh fruits and vegetables.
+Terminal ileal disease occurs where the small bowel joins the colon.
+Symptoms include bloating, cramping and the difficulty tolerating fibrous foods such as fresh fruits and vegetables.

-- Small bowel disease occurs across multiple areas of the small bowel.
-The diseased segments become severely narrowed, causing bowel obstruction.
+Small bowel disease occurs across multiple areas of the small bowel.
+Affected segments can become severely narrowed, causing bowel obstruction.

-- Colon disease refers to inflammation of the colon and/or rectum.
+Colon disease refers to inflammation of the colon, the rectum, or both.

-Fistulizing/penetrating Crohn’s disease: In some cases, ulcers extend through the bowel wall, creating a tunnel to another part of the intestine or another organ.
-This is called a fistula.
+Fistulizing/penetrating Crohn’s disease occurs when ulcers extend through the bowel wall, forming a tunne l— called a fistula — to another part of the intestine or another organ.

-Non-fistulizing, non-penetrating Crohn’s disease: This refers to Crohn’s disease without fistulas or abscesses.
+Non-fistulizing, non-penetrating Crohn’s disease refers to Crohn’s disease without fistulas or abscesses.

-Stricturing Crohn's disease: A stricturing is a narrowing of the intestines that can be caused by scar tissue that develops over time.
+Stricturing Crohn's disease involves a narrowing of the intestines that can be caused by scar tissue that develops over time.

-Perianal Crohn's disease: When Crohn's disease affects the area near the anus, it can cause complications that require specialized care.
+Perianal Crohn's disease occurs when Crohn's disease affects the area near the anus, causing complications that require specialized care.

 Diagnosis

-If you are experiencing symptoms of Crohn's disease, your family physician or an IBD specialist may recommend some of the following tests:
+If you are experiencing symptoms of Crohn's disease, your family physician or an IBD specialist may recommend one or more of the following tests:

 Treatment

 Crohn's disease is managed with medication, surgery and lifestyle changes.
-We will work with you to decide on a care plan that is specific to your needs.
-Our recommendations will depend on your age, general health, the severity of your condition and other life factors.
+We will work with you to develop a care plan that is specific to your needs.
+Our recommendations will depend on your age, general health, the severity of your condition and other factors in your life.

 Monitoring

-Ongoing monitoring is an important part of the management of Crohn's disease.
-You will have regular follow-up appointments with our IBD specialists to watch for changes in your disease and to adjust your care plan as needed.
+Ongoing monitoring is an important part of managing of Crohn's disease.
+You will have regular follow-up appointments with our IBD specialists to watch for changes and to adjust your care plan as needed.

 You can expect regular testing that may include: